linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 If daily stock returns were normally distributed,  a drop by $20 \%$ in a single day should happen,  on average,  less than once in $10^{88}$ days.
 For comparison,  the age of the universe is estimated to be less than 20 billion years,  which is less than $10^{13}$ days!
 So it's safe to say that the normal distribution severely underestimates the possibility of large stock market crashes.

 That the stock market is exposed to such crash risk is useful to keep in mind.
-Many standard quantitative models built into asset allocation software rely heavily on variances and covariances as measures of risk and hence they do not fully account for the presence of this crash risk (because it's mathematically difficult to do so).
+Many standard quantitative models built into [[Lecture 2- Asset Allocation with Multiple Risky Assets|asset allocation]] software rely heavily on variances and covariances as measures of risk and hence they do not fully account for the presence of this crash risk (because it's mathematically difficult to do so).
 For this reason,  it may make sense to use simulation methods to check the extent to which the return on a target portfolio is exposed to crash risk and whether this level of crash risk is acceptable,

 ![](https://cdn.mathpix.com/cropped/2024_10_19_48a1c4654e845915c45cg-015.jpg?height=728&width=900&top_left_y=365&top_left_x=626)